Entropic Gravity and Cosmology in Kaniadakis Statistics: Introduction

 \section{Introduction}

-\quad The very deep and significant connection between gravitation, thermodynamics and quantum theory, have emerged since the notable discovery of black hole thermodynamics [1-4].
-Jacobson [5] derived the Einstein field equations starting from the Clausius relation at the horizon and using local Rindler observers.\\ In order to agree a black hole with the laws of thermodynamics, it is necessary to assign it an amount of entropy known as black hole entropy (or Bekenstein- Hawking entropy) [2,6-7].
-In this way, the four laws of black hole mechanics [1-3,8] similar to those of thermodynamics, describe physical properties of black holes.\\ These laws and subsequent efforts showed that there is a deep connection between Einstein's gravitational field equations and first law of thermodynamics [5, 9].
-Description of horizon area as a form of entropy and also surface gravity as a temperature, are evidence of this connection.
-Accelerated expansion of the late universe as well as primary inflationary era can be described by the so- called fundamental relationship between the two seemingly distinct theories.\\ Black hole entropy, according to the ''area theorem'' [10] and Bekenstein's conjecture [2,6,9], should be a monotonic function of area
+\quad The very deep and significant connection between gravitation, thermodynamics and quantum theory, have emerged since the notable discovery of black hole thermodynamics [1-6].
+In this regard, Jacobson [7] derived the Einstein field equations starting from the Clausius relation at the horizon and using local Rindler observers.
+This pioneering work clearly indicates that the horizon entropy and the gravitational field equations are in one-to-one correspondence meaning that different entropies lead to distinct gravitational theory [8-9].
+Indeed, in order to agree a black hole with the laws of thermodynamics, it is necessary to assign it an amount of entropy known as black hole entropy (or Bekenstein- Hawking entropy) [2,10-11].
+In this way, the four laws of black hole mechanics [1-3,12] similar to those of thermodynamics, describe physical properties of black holes.\\ These laws and subsequent efforts showed that there is a deep connection between Einstein's gravitational field equations and the first law of thermodynamics [7,13].
+Description of horizon area as a form of entropy and also surface gravity as the temperature, are evidences of this connection.
+This framework is also employable in the cosmological setups helping us to even justify the current and primary inflationary eras [14-23]. \\ Black hole entropy, according to the ''area theorem'' [24] and Bekenstein's conjecture [2,10,13], should be a monotonic function of area

-Here $A$ is the surface area of a black hole (area of the event horizon), $k_{B}$ is the Boltzmann constant and $l_{p}$ stands for the Planck length $\sqrt{\frac{G\hbar}{c^{3}}}$ while $G$, $\hbar$ and $c$ denote Newton's gravity constant, the Planck- Dirac constant and the speed of light, respectively.\\ For a stationary and spherically symmetric black hole, we can write
+Here, $A$ is the surface area of a black hole (area of the event horizon), $k_{B}$ is the Boltzmann constant and $l_{p}$ stands for the Planck length $\sqrt{\frac{G\hbar}{c^{3}}}$ while $G$, $\hbar$ and $c$ denote Newton's gravity constant, the Planck- Dirac constant and the speed of light, respectively.\\ For a stationary and spherically symmetric black hole, we can write